 For example, consider a hotel that typically sells rooms at $200 per night.
 With dynamic pricing, the hotel might increase rates to $250 per night during a peak holiday weekend, capturing additional revenue from customers without incurring additional incremental costs.
 During a slow midweek period, though, the hotel might lower rates to $150 per night to attract more price-sensitive travelers and boost occupancy.
 By managing rates in this way, the hotel maximizes revenue and increases its profitability across varied market conditions.

 Hotel inventory is perishable.
-In the Seaside Motel example discussed earlier, every day during June the motel lost revenue from 25 rooms that went unsold—and that can never be sold in the future.
-So, managing inventory to achieve the highest possible level of occupancy is a key goal for hotels.
+In the Seaside Motel example discussed earlier, every day during June the motel lost revenue from the 25 rooms that went unsold—and that can never be sold in the future.
+This makes managing inventory for the highest possible level of occupancy a key goal for hotels.
 A primary strategy for doing so is to strategically distribute hotel room inventory across various booking channels.
 Effective inventory management considers the commission structures and costs associated with each channel.
 For example, online travel agencies (OTAs) typically charge higher commissions than direct booking channels, so using OTAs may expand reach and sales but reduce profitability.

 Consider a hotel that receives bookings through its direct website, OTAs, and wholesale partners.
 The direct channel has the lowest distribution cost, while OTAs charge an average 15% commission, and wholesale partners have a fixed contracted rate.
 During high-demand periods, the hotel can limit inventory on OTAs and wholesale channels and allocate a larger portion of its inventory for direct bookings to minimize commission costs and maximize profitability.
 Conversely, during low-demand periods, the hotel can release more inventory to OTAs and wholesale partners to maintain occupancy levels and generate incremental revenue.